 WHMIS is a national program and the basic requirements are the same across Canada.
 However, individual provinces and territories may have also introduced minor changes while integrating WHMIS with their occupational health and safety regulatory regime.

-YOW Canada's WHMIS 2015 online course works in a 3 step process:
+YOW Canada's WHMIS 2015 (GHS) online course works in a 3 step process:

 Step 1 - Register: